ikmb/deepvariant/docs/usage.md

 * GRCh38 (DEFUNCT: human genome WITHOUT alt contigs, as recommended by Heng Li)
 * GRCh38_p14 (Current human reference genome recommended for variant analysis)
 * hg38 (the Wittig reference, p13 with only the primary chromosomes and no unplaced contigs etc)
+* CHM13v2 (the telomere-to-telomere reference with fully assembled Y chromosome)

 For Illumina input, please note that all assemblies come with pre-defined calling regions, as provided by the BROAD institute.
 These were manually curated to exclude regions that cannot be reliably called with short read data.
+The only exception is the CHM13v2 assembly, for which no such regions are currently available - so run times might be a bit increased.

 #### `--intervals`